lantunes/skipatom/README.md

 types, and _`M`_ is the number of embedding dimensions (e.g. 200).
 The `model.dictionary` maps an atom's symbol to its index in the `model.vectors` array.

+There are two kinds of SkipAtom models available: `SkipAtomModel` and `SkipAtomInducedModel`.
+The `SkipAtomModel` class does not perform the induction step when the embeddings are loaded.
+The `SkipAtomInducedModel` must be used to obtain the induced embeddings.
+The induction step can be tuned using the `min_count` and `top_n` parameters when loading the embeddings.

 ### Pooling Operations

 The `skipatom` module also contains several utility functions for pooling atom vectors into distributed representations